 2.2 The current regional policy context is provided by the Regional Development Strategy 2035 (RDS), the Strategic Planning Policy Statement (SPPS) and regional Planning Policy Statements.
-A summary of these documents and how they pertain to Agriculture and Other Rural Development is provide in the following sections.
+A summary of these documents and how they pertain to Other Development in the Countryside is provided in the following sections.